-In World of Warcraft, there are three types of elf (Night, Blood, and High), all of which clearly believe themselves awesome and superior but are blatantly flawed: elves are prone to Fantastic Racism, get themselves into deep trouble experimenting with magic, and won't help the other races against global threats until it's absolutely necessary.
+In World of Warcraft, there are three types of elf (Night, Blood, and High), all of which clearly believe themselves awesome and superior but are blatantly flawed just like all other Warcraft races: elves are prone to Fantastic Racism, Bloods get themselves into deep trouble experimenting with magic, while Night Elfs won't help the other races against global threats until it's absolutely necessary.

 Both played straight and subverted in Arcanum: Of Steamworks & Magick Obscura were the all nature and magic elven society is falling to the rampant industrialism of humans, gnomes and dwarves.
 This brought to a separation of the elves in two branches: light and dark.
 Light elves are comparably decent - but still quite jerkass - folks who are content to let the other people live their own lives.
 The Dark ones are convinced of the innate superiority of elvenkind and despise all the other races as lesser.
 The fact that both branches are mostly going deeper and deeper into wilderness, leaving place for industrialism of other races makes them almost literal local version of Magical Native American.